DataKinds/datakinds.github.io/_posts/2019-07-06-perl-6-is-cursed.md

 Additionally, it is inaccurate to say that `Rakudo Star` implements `Rakudo Perl 6`. `Rakudo Star` is the entire Perl 6 packaging, including a few community packages ala Haskell Platform. `Rakudo` is the compiler.
 Most of what I wrote about `p6c` was also incorrect.

+[4] This used to say "So what?", but an anomyous reader and a few people on HN suggested that this was an awful response to that myth.
+I agree. `ben509` on HN explained my response better than I feel like I ever could, though, so I supplanted his explanation with mine.

+[5] ~~Perl 5 wasn't a very good language~~

 Did I miss any myths?
 Did I leave out an explanation that you like?
 Do you want to tell me how wrong I am?
 Please leave a comment using the contact info below!